Akhil-jagadale/automated-image-pipeline/README.md

-Perfect, I get you 👍 — right now the README I gave is **compact and professional**, but maybe a bit *too lightweight* for professionals who want to evaluate your project deeply.

-A good **professional README** should balance:

-1. **Quick glance info** → What it does, how to run it
-2. **Technical depth** → Features, architecture, performance, security, cost estimation
-3. **Trust factors** → Roadmap, contribution guidelines, acknowledgments

-So, here’s a **polished and slightly more detailed version** — still clean, but with the depth that professionals like to see:

----

 # Serverless Image Optimization Pipeline

 A serverless, event-driven image processing pipeline that automatically generates optimized, watermarked thumbnails when new images are uploaded to Amazon S3.
 Built with **AWS Lambda, Python, and Pillow**, this system is **scalable, secure, and cost-efficient** — perfect for production-ready image handling.